Cyford-Technologies-LLC/ZeroAI/knowledge/internal_crew/agent_learning/team_briefing.md

 - **Mission**: Universal AI agent framework for any project type
 - **Scope**: Public websites, security audits, code improvement, business analysis, etc.
 - **Architecture**: Distributed multi-agent system with dynamic project adaptation
+- **IMPORTANT** These documents are shared with everyone in the crew.
+Everything in it is not specifically ment for you.
+If anything in here contradicts anything in your goal ,task  or anything else  allow that to take priority.

 ## Dynamic Project System
 - **Project Manager**: Has all project-specific details from dynamic configuration